Forrest White

-Forrest Fred White (21 May 1920 in West Virginia - 22 November 1994 in Banning, California) was an American musical instruments industry executive, best known for his association with Fender Musical Instruments Corporation.
+Forrest Fred White (21 May 1920 in West Virginia - 22 November 1994 in Banning, California) was an American musical instruments industry executive, best known for his association with Fender Musical Instruments Corporation and as co-founder of the Music Man company.

 White began working at Fender on 20 May 1954, eventually becoming its vice president.
 Leo Fender named a line of student amplifiers and steel guitars after him in 1955.
 White remained with the company until December 1966.
 He was also a partner with Fender in the Music Man company after both men left Fender.

 Later in 1994, White wrote and published a book called "Fender: The Inside Story" (ISBN 0879303093, Pub Group West) on the relationship he had with Leo Fender.